awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 ### Setting Up IAM Access to AWS Machine Learning Services<a name="postgresql-iam-access-ml"></a>

- Before you can access Amazon SageMaker and Amazon Comprehend services, you set up AWS Identity and Access Management \(IAM\) roles\.
+ Before you can access SageMaker and Amazon Comprehend services, you set up AWS Identity and Access Management \(IAM\) roles\.
 You then add the IAM roles to the Aurora PostgreSQL cluster\.
 These roles authorize the users of your Aurora PostgreSQL database to access AWS ML services\.

 You can do IAM setup automatically by using the AWS Management Console as shown here\.
-To use the AWS CLI to set up IAM access, see [Manually Setting up IAM Roles for Amazon SageMaker and Amazon Comprehend Using the AWS CLI](#postgresql-ml-connect-cli)\.
+To use the AWS CLI to set up IAM access, see [Manually Setting up IAM Roles for SageMaker and Amazon Comprehend Using the AWS CLI](#postgresql-ml-connect-cli)\.

 #### Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console<a name="postgresql-ml-connect-console"></a>

- Aurora machine learning requires that your DB cluster use some combination of Amazon S3, Amazon SageMaker, and Amazon Comprehend\.
+ Aurora machine learning requires that your DB cluster use some combination of Amazon S3, SageMaker, and Amazon Comprehend\.
 Amazon Comprehend is for sentiment analysis\.
-Amazon SageMaker is for a wide variety of machine learning algorithms\.
+SageMaker is for a wide variety of machine learning algorithms\.

-For Aurora machine learning, you use Amazon S3 only for training Amazon SageMaker models\.
+For Aurora machine learning, you use Amazon S3 only for training SageMaker models\.
 You only need to use Amazon S3 with Aurora machine learning if you don't already have a trained model available and the training is your responsibility\.

 To connect a DB cluster to these services requires that you set up an AWS Identity and Access Management \(IAM\) role for each Amazon service\.
 The IAM role enables users of your DB cluster to authenticate with the corresponding service\.

- To generate the IAM roles for Amazon SageMaker, Amazon Comprehend, or Amazon S3, repeat the following steps for each service that you need\.
+ To generate the IAM roles for SageMaker, Amazon Comprehend, or Amazon S3, repeat the following steps for each service that you need\.

 **To connect a DB cluster to an Amazon service**